-167. As discussed in Chapter 1, Section 4.3.7, the GMOs are expected to lose viability over time above the optimal storage temperature of 2-8 C and to be sensitive to common decontamination methods.
+167. As discussed in Chapter 1, Section 4.3.7, the GMOs are expected to lose viability over time when exposed to temperatures above the optimal storage temperature of 2-8 C and to be sensitive to common decontamination methods.

-Exposure during transport and storage of the GM vaccine
+Exposure during import, transport, and storage of the GM vaccine